Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

+Different signs at the monomial $x^4$ in (\ref{nff}) provide different signs of the critical values at the point of type $A_2$, so the corresponding polynomials belong to different strata of the set $\{E_7+A_2\}$.
+Also, the zero level set of any polynomial (\ref{nff}) defines an orientation of the plane, so the polynomials with equal signs at $x^4$ but different signs at $x y^3$ define opposite orientations. $\Box$

-in particular its principal quasihomogeneous part (modulo the constant part) is $\frac{2}{\sqrt{3}} \tilde x^2 + \sqrt{3} \tilde y^3$.
-The qualitative behavior of the level set $\{\tilde f =0\}$ and of some component of the set $\{\tilde f = -\frac{1}{\sqrt{3}}\}$ is shown in Fig.~\ref{DGX921Dd1}.
-Two critical points of $\tilde f$ can be perturbed independently within the versal deformation of the principal part of this polynomial in such a way that the level sets $\{\check f =0 \}$ and $\{\check f = -\frac{1}{\sqrt{3}}\}$ of the new function $\Phi$ become as shown in Fig.~\ref{DGX921Dd} (with a scaling different from Fig.~\ref{DGX921Dd1}), cf. page 16 in \cite{AC} or page 12 in \cite{Vcau}.
-In particular, it has four local minima and five saddlepoints.
+Two critical points of the polynomial $\varphi$ can be perturbed independently in such a way that the level sets $\{\tilde \varphi =0 \}$ and $\{\tilde \varphi = -\frac{27}{256}\}$ of the new polynomial $\tilde \varphi$ behave topologically as shown in Fig.~\ref{DGX921Dd} right (with a different scaling than in Fig.~\ref{DGX921Dd} left), cf. page 16 in \cite{AC} or page 12 in \cite{Vcau}.
+In particular, this polynomial $\tilde \varphi$ has four local minima and five saddlepoints.